ttscoff/bunch/bunch-files/sequence.md

 ---
 # Sequential vs Parallel

 Out of the box, Bunch launches items in a Bunch file in sequential order.
-You can change this using __Preferences->Launch Items In Parallel__.
+You can change this using __Preferences->Bunch Behavior->Launch Items In Parallel__.
 When this is off, Bunch executes items in the Bunch file in the order they're listed, sending one item to the queue at a time.
 The actual order may be out of sequence depending on the execution of the queue by the system, but if you have items (apps, scripts, etc.) that rely on other things happening first, this is ideal.

 When this is turned on, all items in the Bunch file are added to the queue to be executed asynchronously, meaning they more or less all happen at the same time, and one item taking a long time won't stop other items from running.
 This makes for very fast Bunch opens.
 If the order of execution in your Bunches as a whole isn't important, turn this feature on.
 You can affect it on a per-file or per-item basis as needed.